mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 {% include "getting_started/shared/mlcube_submission_overview.md" %}

-To prepare the files of our three MLCubes, run the following command ensuring you are in MedPerf's root folder:
+To prepare the files of the three MLCubes, run the following command ensuring you are in MedPerf's root folder:

 ```bash
 python scripts/package-mlcube.py --mlcube medperf_tutorial/data_preparator/mlcube --mlcube-types data-preparator